1,1-Difluoroethane: Production

 The intermediate in this process is vinyl fluoride (C_{2}H_{3}F), the monomeric precursor to polyvinyl fluoride.

+35,355 metric tons were produced in the United States in 2024.

 Uses

 With a relatively low global warming potential (GWP) index of 124 and favorable thermophysical properties, 1,1-difluoroethane has been proposed as an environmentally friendly alternative to R134a.
 Despite its flammability, R152a also presents operating pressures and volumetric cooling capacity (VCC) similar to R134a, so it can be used in large chillers or in more particular applications like heat pipe finned heat exchangers.

 In addition, 1,1-difluoroethane is also commonly used in gas dusters and numerous other retail aerosol products, particularly those subject to stringent volatile organic compound (VOC) requirements.

 The molecular weight of difluoroethane is 66, making it a useful and convenient tool for detecting vacuum leaks in gas chromatography–mass spectrometry (GC-MS) systems.
 The cheap and freely available gas has a molecular weight and fragmentation pattern (base peak at m/z = 51 in typical EI-MS, major peak at m/z = 65) distinct from anything in air.
 If mass peaks corresponding to 1,1-difluoroethane are observed immediately after spraying a suspect leak point, leaks may be identified.

+As of 2005, 80% of HFC-152a produced is used as a propellant, 25% as a foam blowing agent, and remainder for other applications including refrigerant formulations.
+It began to be used as a propellant in the United States and Europe in the late 1970s.